doivglser/mindevenviro-fanciful/README.md

 * while installing

    You can aprove to sign up in to your github.com account, or just hit enter.

-   To set up the MariaDB root password, please don't enter more then 13 chars.

 # USAGE: